Sunday, March 26, 2017

 These ideas imply that entropy at the cosmological scale has properties analogous to those of a mass-and-spring system, namely inertia (ability to store energy in movement) and stiffness (ability to store energy in fields).
 The only place it could get these properties appears to be from the subatomic particles of the universe and their fields.
 Thus, there has to be a hidden network of relationships among all the particles in the universe to create and maintain this correspondence.
 Is this the meaning of quantum-mechanical entanglement and quantum-mechanical conservation of information?
 However, if the universe is closed, properties of the whole universe, such as a long circumnavigation time at the speed of light, could produce the bounce.

 These ideas also imply the apocalyptic conclusion that all structures in the present universe will be disassembled in the next half-period of the entropy oscillation.
-The detailed mechanism of this may be an endothermic, resonant absorption of infrared and microwave photons that have circumnavigated a closed universe and returned to their starting point.
+The detailed mechanism of this may be an endothermic re-absorption of infrared and microwave photons that have circumnavigated a closed universe and returned to their starting point.
 Enormous amounts of phase information would have to be preserved in intergalactic space for billions of years to make this happen, and here is where I depend heavily on quantum mechanical results.
-I have not figured out how to factor in the redshift due to volume expansion.&&

 Sunday, October 30, 2016